gknowles/dimcli/docs/README.md

 Other things to keep in mind:

+- Options only have one parse action, changing it *replaces* the default.
 - You can use opt.from() and opt.pos() to get the argument name that the value was attached to on the command line and its position in argv\[].
 - For bool options the source value string will always be either "0" or "1".